AnnikaStein/WCA-German-State-Ranks/README.md

 Displaying the PRs of people who have given *explicit consent* (opt-in) to appear in German WCA state rankings.
 PRs taken from the WCA database via the [unofficial API](https://github.com/robiningelbrecht/wca-rest-api).

 ## How to appear in these rankings?
 Fill out the form here: [link to enter the ranks](https://docs.google.com/forms/d/e/1FAIpQLSdoLLgBLfTxZIwKJx9QC5XywuMRBreKU4ElbLTvMEZqxRHFcw/viewform).

-## You want to participate in the state cup?
-Fill out the form here: [link](https://docs.google.com/forms/d/e/1FAIpQLSdqA8dWufte8_KMMjQVvB0JpeQgKIzr1FH1Dk2-MgjFVEZjdw/viewform).
+New IDs and updates to all federal states will be handled on a best effort basis, and you can actively support it (see Support section), as this is all done with private funding for computing only.

 ## Data statement
 > This information is based on competition results owned and maintained by the